Sarthak207/Basic-Facial-Detection/README.md

-## Initial Phase of Face Detection and Recognition
+## Initial Phase of Face Detection